-Staro chives has thick, deep green leaves.
-Plants are high yielding, and the leaves are easy to harvest.
-Mild onion flavor is perfect for soups and vegetables.
+Staro chives is known for thick, deep green, flavorful leaves.
+Plants are high yielding, leaves easy to harvest.
+Mild onion flavor perfect for soups and vegetables.
 Clover-like purple flowers appear in spring.
-Edible blooms make a flavorful addition to salads.
-Plants are equally handsome when grown in containers.
-Growth is clumping to 2 feet tall.
+Edible blooms add interest and spice to salads.
+Staro chives is a handsome container plant.
+Growth is clumping, to 2 feet tall.
 Winter hardy to zone 3.